 The camshaft adjuster solenoid (which is related to the variable valve timing system) may fail or timing chain/balance shaft components may wear, resulting in illumination of the Check Engine Light and various drivability issues.
 Mercedes-Benz has released a service bulletin outlining specific repair instructions depending on fault codes stored.

 2009 Mercedes-Benz E350 4MATIC 70,000 mi, Visitor

-2008 Mercedes-Benz E350 4MATIC, 33,521 mi
+2008 Mercedes-Benz E350 4MATIC 33,521 mi, Visitor

 Replaced - under warranty

 Check engine light came on.
 I checked the gas tank cap and restarted a neumer of times -- still on Went to the dealer - diagnosed as fault 0060 & 0064 Comgruant with LI 05.20-P-051268 and replaced the right and left bank camshaft solinoid (Y49/7, Y49/6) and Cam Magnets